Highlights of RBI monetary policy

-Mumbai, Dec 5 (PTI) The following are the highlights of the fifth bi-monthly monetary statement for 2018-19:* RBI keeps key lending rate (repo) unchanged at 6.5 pc* Reverse repo rate stands at 6.25 pc, bank rate at 6.75 pc, CRR at 4 pc* Projects retail inflation to be between 2.7-3.2 pc in October-March* Retains GDP growth estimate at 7.4 pc for current fiscal* Projects April-September growth for 2019-20 at 7.5 pc with downside risks* Says time apposite to strengthen domestic macroeconomic fundamentals* Fiscal discipline critical to create space and crowd-in private investment * Lower rabi sowing may adversely affect agriculture, rural demand* Financial market volatility, slowing global demand and rising trade tensions pose negative risk to exports* Decline in crude oil prices is expected to boost growth prospects * Credit offtake strengthened even as global financial conditions tightened * Next meeting of the MPC on February 5-7.
-PTI JD DRR
+Mumbai, Oct 5 (PTI) The following are the highlights of the fourth bi-monthly monetary statement for 2018-19:* RBI keeps key lending rate (repo) unchanged at 6.5 pc* Reverse repo rate stands at 6.25 pc, bank rate at 6.75 pc, CRR at 4 pc* Projects retail inflation to rise to 3.8-4.5 pc in October-March* Retains GDP growth estimate at 7.4 pc for current fiscal* Global economic activity becoming uneven, outlook clouded by uncertainties* Excise cut in petrol and diesel will moderate retail inflation* Rise in oil prices may have a bearing on disposable incomes, dent profit margins of corporates* Oil prices remain vulnerable to further upside pressures* Global, domestic financial conditions tightened, may dampen investment activity* Exports outlook uncertain* Fiscal slippage at the centre/state to have a bearing on the inflation outlook, besides heightening market volatility and crowding out private investment* Inflation outlook needs a close vigil over the next few months, several upside risks persist * Trade tensions, volatile and rising oil prices, and tightening global financial conditions pose substantial risks to growth, inflation outlook* Calls for further strengthening of domestic macroeconomic fundamentals * Next meeting of the MPC on December 3-5.
+PTI JD BALBAL

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today